superAdmir/java-for-selenium/README/JavaOOPSConcept.md

 * Is used to initialize the static data member.
 * It is executed before the main method at the time of class loading.

+## This Keyword in Java

+What is this in Java?
+* This is a reference variable that refers to the current object.

+This keyword usage:
+* to refer current class instance variable
+* to invoke current class method
+* to invoke current class constructor
+* this can be passed as an argument in the method call
+* this can be used to return the current class instance from the method
+* this can be passed as an argument in the constructor call